Recent developments on Oka manifolds: Introduction: flexibility versus rigidity

 The birth of Oka theory was the paper of Kiyoshi Oka \cite{Oka1939} (1939) in which he showed that the topological classification of complex line bundles on a domain of holomorphy in $\C^n$ coincides with the holomorphic classification.
 In 1958, Hans Grauert \cite{Grauert1958MA} extended this to complex vector bundles of arbitrary rank and, more generally, to principal and associated fibre bundles on Stein spaces.
-This circle of results became known as the {\em Oka--Grauert principle} with the following heuristic formulation (see \cite[p.\ 45]{GrauertRemmert1979}):
+This circle of results became known as the {\em Oka--Grauert principle}, with the following heuristic formulation given by Grauert and Remmert \cite[p.\ 45]{GrauertRemmert1979}:

 {\em Analytic problems on Stein manifolds which can be cohomologically formulated have only topological obstructions.}